-- 2. A Contracting Party may fulfill Article C (1) for all rights provided therein by providing an exception or limitation in its national copyright law such that: - (A) Authorized entities shall be permitted without the authorization of the copyright rights holder to make an accessible format copy of a work, obtain from another authorized entity a work in accessible format, and supply those copies to a beneficiary person by any means, including by non-commercial lending or by electronic communication by wire or wireless means, and undertake any intermediate steps to achieve those objectives, when all of the following conditions are met: - 1. the authorized entity wishing to undertake said activity has lawful access to that work or a copy of that work; - 2. the work is converted to an accessible format copy, which may include any means needed to navigate information in the accessible format, but does not introduce changes other than those needed to make the work accessible to the beneficiary person; - 3. copies of the work in the accessible format are supplied exclusively to be used by beneficiary persons; and - 4. the activity is undertaken on a non-profit basis; and - (B) A beneficiary person, or someone acting on his or her behalf including a primary caretaker or caregiver, may make an accessible format copy of a work for the personal use of the beneficiary person or otherwise may assist the beneficiary person to make and use accessible format copies where the beneficiary person has lawful access to that work or a copy of that work. - 3.
-A Contracting Party may fulfill Article C(1) by providing other limitations or exceptions in its national copyright law pursuant to Article 10 and 11.4 - 4.
+- (B) A beneficiary person, or someone acting on his or her behalf including a primary caretaker or caregiver, may make an accessible format copy of a work for the personal use of the beneficiary person or otherwise may assist the beneficiary person to make and use accessible format copies where the beneficiary person has lawful access to that work or a copy of that work. - 3.
+A Contracting Party may fulfill Article C(1) by providing any other limitation or exception in its national copyright law pursuant to [cross-reference to be determined.] - 4.
 A Contracting Party may confine limitations or exceptions under this Article to works which, in the particular accessible format, cannot be obtained commercially under reasonable terms for beneficiary persons in that market.
-Any Contracting Party availing itself of this possibility shall so declare in a notification deposited with the Director General of WIPO at the time of ratification of, acceptance or accession to this Treaty or at any time thereafter.5 - 5.
+Any Contracting Party availing itself of this possibility shall so declare in a notification deposited with the Director General of WIPO at the time of ratification of, acceptance or accession to this Treaty or at any time thereafter. - 5.
 It shall be a matter for national law to determine whether exceptions or limitations referred to in this Article are subject to remuneration.

-Article 5 (ARTICLE D) Cross-Border Exchange of Accessible Format Copies
+Article 5 (ARTICLE D)

+Cross-Border Exchange of Accessible Format Copies